 Most British families do drive to Warwick Castle but it is certainly possible to take a day trip from London by train.
 Trains leave regularly during the summer months from London Marylebone station stopping at Warwick station.
 The trip is just under two hours so it is a full day excursion.
 You’ll appreciate being able to take a seat and rest on the long ride back after a day at Warwick Castle.

-Things to Do at Warwick Castle with Kids
+Things to do at Warwick Castle with Kids

 Like most castles in the United Kingdom, Warwick Castle has historic rooms to walk through on a self-guided tour, ramparts with lots of stairs to climb to get a good view of the surrounding countryside, and beautiful gardens.
 This castle also has many great family activities as well including a garden maze, a falconry show, and interactive games for children.